keewenaw/dvwa-guide-2019/low/Challenge 5: File Upload.md

 <br>
 <b>Objective:</b> Execute any PHP function of your choosing on the target system (such as phpinfo()	or system()) thanks to this file upload vulnerability.
 <br>
-<b>Tools needed:</b> A reverse shell, a temporary web server on Kali, netcat
+<b>Tools needed:</b> A reverse shell, netcat
 <br><br>
 <i>Did you remember to read this section's <a href="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/README.md">README</a>?</i>

 <h2><b>The Guide</b></h2>

 <i>Note: This challenge is extremely similar to <a href="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/Challenge%204:%20File%20Inclusion.md" target="_blank">Challenge 4</a>.
-We'll be using the temporary web server, netcat listener, and PHP reverse shell from before, so make sure those are good to go before proceeding.</i>
+We'll be using the PHP reverse shell and netcat listener from before, so make sure those are good to go before proceeding.</i>

 Right off the bat, DVWA presents a simple file upload form.